POWER LEVELING at the Game Developers Conference, 2019

-We’re back and are thrilled to announce year two of Power Leveling, GLITCH’s professional development program for the Game Developers Conference (GDC) 2017 in San Francisco, California.
+We’re back and are thrilled to announce year four of Power Leveling, GLITCH’s professional development program for the Game Developers Conference (GDC) 2019 in San Francisco, California.
 Are you an emerging game maker eager to connect and learn more about the field?
 If so, then Power Leveling is going to help you get to GDC and make the most of your time at the event.

 How it Works

 Six Guilds will be traveling to GDC this year with the help of the Power Leveling Program.
-Each Guild will consist of one Guild Leader and three Guild Members, all of whom will receive a complimentary All-Access Badge to GDC 2017 (each valued at $2,095 USD) courtesy of the GDC Scholarship Program.
+Each Guild will consist of one Guild Leader and two Guild Members, all of whom will receive a complimentary Conference + Summits Pass to GDC 2019 (each valued at $1,699 USD) courtesy of the GDC Scholarship Program.

 Guild Leaders are responsible for scheduling 2-3 adventures at GDC for Guild Members to participate in, ranging from lunch meetups, intimate company site visits, or invitations to exclusive gatherings.
 Guild Leaders will also act as a point of contact for Guild Members; from sharing conference tips before departure to answering questions at GDC, they will have your back!